Knowinnovation/resources/index.md

 change to page again - and one more time - and back again loop has gone

+about to start the loop
 <ul>
 {% for each in site.ideas_lab %}
+inside the loop
 {{ forloop.rindex }}

 {% endfor %}